-How to Write a Movie Synopsis That Sells Your Story (Free Template)
+How to Write a Movie Synopsis That Sells (Free Template)

 Knowing how to write a movie synopsis is an absolute must for anyone trying to shop a screenplay or work within Hollywood.
-But how can you compress the complex thoughts of your story into a one-page screenplay synopsis?
+But how can you compress the complex thoughts of your story into a one-page doc?

 So let's go!

 A synopsis is usually one to three pages long, depending on what you're using it to do within the industry.

 Yes, you need to write a synopsis of the pilot and subsequent episodes in your screenplay bible.
 So, what do those script synopses incorporate?
 You want them to be around one page for the pilot, and then have each next episode be 1-2 paragraphs in length.
 Enough to detail the significant events and ending of each chapter.
 Again, You'll only use these in the bible.
 When you're submitting episodes to be approved by the network, you'll provide a treatment.